fertab/proyecto-x/README.md

 ---

-#### Estrategia de Disaster Recovery
+#### Disaster Recovery Strategy

-Se implementa una estrategia de recuperación ante desastres **Multi-Site Active/Active** entre las regiones us-east-1 y us-east-2 de AWS que permite recuperarse en 5 minutos.
+A **Multi-Site Active/Active** disaster recovery strategy is implemented between AWS regions us-east-1 and us-east-2, allowing recovery in 5 minutes.

 ![image](https://github.com/fertab/proyecto-x/assets/8042545/6ddb7350-8fc5-49c3-b246-82449b3aaf18)

-- Este plan de recuperación ante desastres es el más rápido en la restauración del sistema durante un evento de recuperación ante desastres.
+- This disaster recovery plan is the fastest in restoring the system during a disaster recovery event.
-- Multi-site es una copia uno a uno de la infraestructura que se encuentra y se ejecuta en otra región (o AZ), conocida como configuración activo-activo.
+- Multi-site is a one-to-one copy of the infrastructure that is located and runs in another region (or AZ), known as an active-active configuration.
-- Ofrece el mejor RTO (Recovery Time Objective) y RPO (Recovery Point Objective), ya que no se espera tiempo de inactividad y se debe experimentar poca o ninguna pérdida de datos, lo cual es acorde a lo requerido por el Proyecto X.
+- It offers the best RTO (Recovery Time Objective) and RPO (Recovery Point Objective), as no downtime is expected and little or no data loss should be experienced, which is in line with what is required by Project X.
-- Se puede utilizar un servicio DNS que admita el enrutamiento ponderado, como Route 53, para enrutar el tráfico de producción a diferentes sitios que brindan la misma aplicación de Proyecto X.
+- A DNS service that supports weighted routing, such as Route 53, can be used to route production traffic to different sites that provide the same Project X application.
-- Durante la conmutación por error, es posibe aumentar rápidamente la capacidad informática utilizando Autoscaling o cambiando el tamaño de las instancias a un tamaño mayor.
+- During failover, it is possible to quickly increase computing capacity using Autoscaling or changing instance sizes to a larger size.
-- Varios servicios en AWS, como RDS, ofrecen una función multi-AZ que permite aprovisionar recursos en una ubicación diferente para una configuración más tolerante a fallas.
+- Several AWS services, such as RDS, offer a multi-AZ feature that allows provisioning resources in a different location for a more fault-tolerant configuration.

 ---

-#### Monitoreo y Notificaciones
+#### Monitoring and Notifications

-La salud de la región se monitorea utilizando Amazon CloudWatch, con notificaciones enviadas al usuario a través de Amazon SNS.
+Region health is monitored using Amazon CloudWatch, with notifications sent to users through Amazon SNS.

-- **Amazon CloudWatch**: Monitoreo continuo de métricas y eventos de la región.
+- **Amazon CloudWatch**: Continuous monitoring of region metrics and events.
-- **Amazon SNS**: Notificaciones de eventos críticos enviadas a los usuarios suscritos.
+- **Amazon SNS**: Critical event notifications sent to subscribed users.

 ---

-#### Subscripción a Personal Health Dashboard
+#### Personal Health Dashboard Subscription

-Los usuarios están suscriptos al Personal Health Dashboard de AWS para recibir información sobre el estado de salud de la infraestructura y la región.
+Users are subscribed to AWS Personal Health Dashboard to receive information about the health status of the infrastructure and the region.

 ---

-#### Zonas de Disponibilidad
+#### Availability Zones

-Tanto el Frontend como la base de datos PostgreSQL en RDS están distribuidos en dos zonas de disponibilidad (AZs) para garantizar la tolerancia a fallos y la alta disponibilidad.
+Both the Frontend and the PostgreSQL database in RDS are distributed across two availability zones (AZs) to ensure fault tolerance and high availability.

-#### NACL's (Network Access Control List)
+#### NACLs (Network Access Control List)
-- Se ha implementado un NACL entre el Frontend y la base de datos PostgreSQL en RDS para restringir el acceso desde el Frontend hacia RDS y viceversa.
+- A NACL has been implemented between the Frontend and the PostgreSQL database in RDS to restrict access from the Frontend to RDS and vice versa.

 **Frontend - us-east-1**:
-- **Entrada**:
+- **Inbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 10.0.4.0/23 (Subred RDS)
+  - Source IP range: 10.0.4.0/23 (RDS Subnet)
-  - Rango de IP de destino: 10.0.0.0/22 (Todas las subredes Frontend)
+  - Destination IP range: 10.0.0.0/22 (All Frontend subnets)
-- **Salida**:
+- **Outbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 10.0.0.0/22 (Todas las subredes Frontend)
+  - Source IP range: 10.0.0.0/22 (All Frontend subnets)
-  - Rango de IP de destino: 10.0.4.0/23 (Subred RDS)
+  - Destination IP range: 10.0.4.0/23 (RDS Subnet)

 **RDS - us-east-1**:
-- **Entrada**:
+- **Inbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 10.0.0.0/22 (Todas las subredes Frontend)
+  - Source IP range: 10.0.0.0/22 (All Frontend subnets)
-  - Rango de IP de destino: 10.0.4.0/23 (Subred RDS)
+  - Destination IP range: 10.0.4.0/23 (RDS Subnet)
-- **Salida**:
+- **Outbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 10.0.4.0/23 (Subred RDS)
+  - Source IP range: 10.0.4.0/23 (RDS Subnet)
-  - Rango de IP de destino: 10.0.0.0/22 (Todas las subredes Frontend)
+  - Destination IP range: 10.0.0.0/22 (All Frontend subnets)

 **Frontend - us-east-2**:
-- **Entrada**:
+- **Inbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 172.0.4.0/23 (Subred RDS)
+  - Source IP range: 172.0.4.0/23 (RDS Subnet)
-  - Rango de IP de destino: 172.0.0.0/22 (Todas las subredes Frontend)
+  - Destination IP range: 172.0.0.0/22 (All Frontend subnets)
-- **Salida**:
+- **Outbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 172.0.0.0/22 (Todas las subredes Frontend)
+  - Source IP range: 172.0.0.0/22 (All Frontend subnets)
-  - Rango de IP de destino: 172.0.4.0/23 (Subred RDS)
+  - Destination IP range: 172.0.4.0/23 (RDS Subnet)

 **RDS - us-east-2**:
-- **Entrada**:
+- **Inbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 172.0.0.0/22 (Todas las subredes Frontend)
+  - Source IP range: 172.0.0.0/22 (All Frontend subnets)
-  - Rango de IP de destino: 172.0.4.0/23 (Subred RDS)
+  - Destination IP range: 172.0.4.0/23 (RDS Subnet)
-- **Salida**:
+- **Outbound**:
-  - Número de regla: 100
+  - Rule number: 100
-  - Tipo: Denegar
+  - Type: Deny
-  - Protocolo: Todos
+  - Protocol: All
-  - Puerto de origen: Todos
+  - Source port: All
-  - Puerto de destino: Todos
+  - Destination port: All
-  - Rango de IP de origen: 172.0.4.0/23 (Subred RDS)
+  - Source IP range: 172.0.4.0/23 (RDS Subnet)
-  - Rango de IP de destino: 172.0.0.0/22 (Todas las subredes Frontend)
+  - Destination IP range: 172.0.0.0/22 (All Frontend subnets)

 ---

-Esta documentación proporciona una descripción detallada de la arquitectura de la aplicación Proyecto X en AWS, incluyendo cada componente y decisión de diseño tomada para garantizar la disponibilidad, escalabilidad y seguridad de la aplicación.
+This documentation provides a detailed description of the Project X application architecture on AWS, including each component and design decision made to ensure the application's availability, scalability, and security.

 ---

-## Recomendaciones de mejoras a futuro y comentarios
+## Future improvement recommendations and comments

-1. En el enunciado indica **"Database: PostgreSQL, la cual está desplegada sobre RDS.
-Todas las aplicaciones usan el mismo cluster de RDS."**
+1. The statement indicates **"Database: PostgreSQL, which is deployed on RDS.
+All applications use the same RDS cluster."**

-   Como buena práctica no considero que exista comunicación entre el Frontend y la base de datos, sino que esta se haga a través del Backend.
+   As a best practice, I do not consider that there should be communication between the Frontend and the database, but rather that it should be done through the Backend.
-   Por ese motivo se configuró un NACL entre el Frontend y la base de datos, para no permitir el tráfico entre estas capas.
+   For this reason, a NACL was configured between the Frontend and the database, to not allow traffic between these layers.
-   Si de cualquier forma se quisiera esto, se configuraría un Security Group en RDS con el puerto 5432, se removería el NACL y se configuraría los accesos desde las Route Tables de cada capa, lo que permitiría el tráfico.
+   If this were desired in any case, a Security Group would be configured in RDS with port 5432, the NACL would be removed, and access would be configured from the Route Tables of each layer, which would allow traffic.

-2. Como recomendación sugeriría implementar **CloudFront** como una capa de distribución de contenido para mejorar la entrega de contenido estático y dinámico, optimizando la velocidad de carga del sitio web y reduciendo la carga en los servidores de origen.
-Además, configurar una estrategia de caché efectiva ayudaría a maximizar los beneficios de rendimiento de CloudFront.
+2. As a recommendation, I would suggest implementing **CloudFront** as a content distribution layer to improve the delivery of static and dynamic content, optimizing website load speed and reducing the load on origin servers.
+Additionally, configuring an effective caching strategy would help maximize CloudFront's performance benefits.

-3. Además, para garantizar la seguridad y disponibilidad de los datos, recomiendo el uso de **AWS Backup**.
+3. Furthermore, to ensure data security and availability, I recommend using **AWS Backup**.
-   - Con AWS Backup será posible respaldar de manera automatizada los recursos críticos, incluyendo el Frontend, el Backend y la base de datos en RDS.
+   - With AWS Backup it will be possible to automatically backup critical resources, including the Frontend, Backend, and the RDS database.
-   - Esto proporcionará una capa adicional de protección de los datos, facilitando la restauración en caso de pérdida de información o falla del sistema, brindando tranquilidad y seguridad para la infraestructura en la nube.
+   - This will provide an additional layer of data protection, facilitating restoration in case of data loss or system failure, providing peace of mind and security for the cloud infrastructure.

-4. **Despliegue Continuo**
+4. **Continuous Deployment**
-   - También recomiendo el uso de repositorios de código como **AWS CodeCommit** para almacenar el código fuente de las aplicaciones.
+   - I also recommend using code repositories such as **AWS CodeCommit** to store the application source code.
-   - Esto proporcionará un control de versiones centralizado y un historial de cambios para el código.
+   - This will provide centralized version control and a change history for the code.

 - **Pipeline:**
-  - Es posible configurar un pipeline de despliegue continuo utilizando **AWS CodePipeline** el cual puede estar integrado con **AWS CodeBuild** que permitirá compilar y probar la aplicación, para luego desplegarla automáticamente.
+  - It is possible to configure a continuous deployment pipeline using **AWS CodePipeline** which can be integrated with **AWS CodeBuild** that will allow compiling and testing the application, and then deploying it automatically.

-5. **Infraestructura como código**
+5. **Infrastructure as Code**
-- Recomiendo por último el despliegue de la infraestructura a través de IaC (Infrastructure as Code) con herramientas como Terraform, la cual permite definir toda la infraestructura como código, lo que significa que los cambios en la infraestructura se pueden realizar de manera controlada y documentada.
-Esto ayuda a reducir errores, minimizar el tiempo de inactividad y mejorar la seguridad de la infraestructura.
+- Finally, I recommend deploying the infrastructure through IaC (Infrastructure as Code) with tools like Terraform, which allows defining all infrastructure as code, meaning that infrastructure changes can be made in a controlled and documented manner.
+This helps reduce errors, minimize downtime, and improve infrastructure security.

-- Solo a modo de ejemplo, muestro a continuación un template que sirve para desplegar el Frontend, Backend y Base de datos.
-Este no tiene los datos exactos, sino que trae datos genéricos.
+- Only as an example, I show below a template that serves to deploy the Frontend, Backend, and Database.
+This does not have exact data, but rather contains generic data.

 ## Frontend